patooz/alx-higher_level_programming/0x00-python-hello_world/README.md

 10-check_cycle.c - a c program that checks if there is loop in a linked list 100-write.py - a python script that prints a string using write 101-compile - a script that compiles a Python script file.
+102-magic_calculation.py - python function with the same results as a python bytecode